 During the backup your browser asked you for a password to encrypt the certificate.
 Enter this password here when asked for a password.
 This will create your user certificate.

 '''

-[user] $ openssl pkcs12 -nocerts -in <userCertificate>.p12 -out userkey.pem
+[user] $ openss1 pkcs12 -nocerts -in <userCertificate>.p12 -out userkey.pem

 Enter Import Password:

 MAC verified OK

-Enter PEM pass phrase:

 '''